Is This Why You’re Still Not Feeling Your Best?

 - The FLOW state

+The best part?
 Even though vagal tone does have a genetic component, by stimulating the vagus nerve on a regular basis you can improve its function.
-Which means if you want to live a healthy, productive, connection-rich and uber fulfilling life use the following 13 strategies and improve your vagal tone today!
+Which means if you want to live a healthy, productive, connection-rich and uber fulfilling life, learn how to improve your vagal tone today!

-Your head and neck contain neurons with receptors called baroreceptors that transmit messages about your blood pressure to your brain which travels through your vagus nerve and to your heart, to lower blood pressure and heart rate.
-The more sensitive they are, the more the more likely they'll be to set the “relaxation chain” in motion.
+Your head and neck contain neurons with receptors called baroreceptors that transmit messages about your blood pressure to your brain which travels through your vagus nerve to your heart.
+This lowers blood pressure and heart rate.
+The more sensitive they are, the more likely they'll be to set the “relaxation chain” in motion.

 Deep breathing (in through the nose for a count of 5 and out through the mouth for a count of 5) keeps them sensitive.
 I've also noticed breathing solely through my nose (i.e. keeping my mouth closed) during workouts improves my vagal tone dramatically.
 Try it.
 It's tricky but oh so worth it.

 The vagus nerve surveys the contents of the gut for pathogenic bacteria.
 Therefore, a healthy gut = healthy vagal tone.
-Make a tablespoon of raw sauerkraut or one of our 100% grass fed beef sticks a daily thing and eat your way to healthy vagal tone.
+Take a tablespoon of raw sauerkraut, or one of our 100% Grass Fed Beef Sticks, daily and eat your way to healthy vagal tone.

 Neck massages and foot massages have both been shown to improve HRV.
 Is there really anything else I need to say?
 It's for your HEALTH.